How LostChurn Recovered $2.3M in Failed Payments Last Quarter

 As our recovery AI processes more data, it continues to find new timing and messaging patterns that improve outcomes.
 We are investing in predictive failure detection, identifying at-risk payments before they fail based on card expiry dates, historical decline patterns, and issuer behavior.
 Early results show that proactive card update reminders sent 7 days before expiry reduce card-expiry failures by 45%.
 Our goal is to prevent failed payments entirely, not just recover them after the fact.

-Connect your payment processor in under 2 minutes and start recovering revenue today.
+- All Integrations — Connect your payment processor and start recovering revenue